-- First Regime relating to the offering and admission on a regulated market of securities subject to European harmonisation under the Prospectus Directive (part II of the Prospectus Law with a full prospectus regime); - Second Regime relating to securities that are not encompassed by the Prospectus Directive and addressing two types of operations (part III of the Prospectus Law with a simplified prospectus regime): - · their public offering in Luxembourg; and - their admission to a Luxembourg regulated market; and - Third Regime relating to the admission of securities to trading on markets not listed as a regulated market by the European Commission (part IV of the Prospectus Law).
-At the present time, there is only one such regulated market in Luxembourg, which is the Euro Multilateral Trading Facility (MTF) market.
+- First Regime: relating to the offering and admission on a regulated market of securities subject to European harmonisation under the Prospectus Directive (Part II of the Prospectus Law with a full prospectus regime). - Second Regime: relating to securities that are not encompassed by the Prospectus Directive and addressing two types of operations (Part III of the Prospectus Law with a simplified prospectus regime): - their public offering in Luxembourg; and - their admission to a Luxembourg regulated market. - Third Regime: relating to the admission of securities to trading on markets not listed as a regulated market by the European Commission (Part IV of the Prospectus Law).
+At present, there is only one such regulated market in Luxembourg: the Euro Multilateral Trading Facility (MTF) market.

-The regulatory authority, the Commission de Surveillance du Secteur Financier (CSSF) has issued several administrative circulars, which complete the body of existing rules and regulations, and that provide an overview and recommendations in respect of the Prospectus Law requirements.
+The regulatory supervisory authority, the Commission for the Supervision of the Financial Sector (CSSF) has issued several administrative circulars, which complete the body of existing rules and regulations, and which provide an overview and recommendations in respect of the Prospectus Law requirements.

-In addition to the Prospectus Law, admission to trading on the LSE is subject to the Grand-Ducal Regulation of 13 July 2007 on the keeping of an official list (the Official List Regulation) and the LSE's own rules and regulations, the LSE Rules and Regulations (together the LSE Listing Rules).
+In addition to the Prospectus Law, admission to trading on the LSE is subject to the Grand-Ducal Regulation of 13 July 2007 on the keeping of an official list (the Official List Regulation) and the LSE's own rules and regulations, the LSE Rules and Regulations (together, LSE Listing Rules).
 The LSE Listing Rules set out the requirements for admission to a Luxembourg regulated market and regulate the conduct of listed companies.

-Specific regulations also apply to public offerings pursuant to public takeover bids (namely the Law of 19 May 2006 implementing European Directive 2004/25/EC).
+Specific regulations also apply to public offerings pursuant to public takeover bids (ie, the Law of 19 May 2006 implementing European Directive 2004/25/EC).

 The CSSF is the authority primarily responsible for the supervision and enforcement of the statutes and regulations governing public offerings of securities in the Grand Duchy of Luxembourg (Luxembourg).
 In particular the CSSF is responsible for approving prospectuses under the regime covered by the Prospectus Directive (First Regime) and the simplified prospectuses relating to securities that are outside of the scope of the Second Regime.
 The CSSF regularly issues and promulgates instructions and guidelines under the form of administrative circulars that implement these statutes and regulations.
-Further to the creation of the ESA, the CSSF cooperates with the ESA, pursuant to the requirements of Regulation 1095/2010 in matters of exchange of information and proceeds to the necessary reporting to enable the ESA to carry out its function.
+Further to the creation of the ESA, the CSSF cooperates with the ESA, pursuant to the requirements of the Regulation 1095/2010 in matters of exchange of information and proceeds to the necessary reporting to enable the ESA to carry out its mission.